Source-Sink-Push-Pull

 - Mode: Controls which stations this station may provide or request to.
 If set to a push or pull mode, this station will be able to trigger new deliveries.
 Items/fluids from source stations will never be sent to sink stations.

 - Latency: Extra time in seconds the station should support between deliveries.
-This accounts for load/unload time, congestion, etc.
+This accounts for load/unload time, congestion, etc. You will almost always want to leave this at the default value.

 - Granularity (provide only): The smallest amount of this item/fluid that can be loaded at a time.
 This is to prevent overfilling and items/fluids getting stuck.
+For inserters, this would be the sum of hand sizes.

 Once configured, SSPP will then calculate the storage needed for each item/fluid, allowing you to verify that you have enough space to meet the desired throughputs.